Above Ground Above Ground — How Long Do Above Ground Pool Pumps Last? Lifespan Guide

 Proper Chemical Balance

 Maintaining correct water chemistry significantly extends pump life.
-Keep pH between 7.4-7.6 to prevent corrosion of metal components.
+Keep pH between 7.2-7.6 to prevent corrosion of metal components.
 Maintain total alkalinity at 80-120 ppm to buffer pH changes.
-Monitor calcium hardness at 150-300 ppm for above ground pools - too low causes corrosion, too high causes scaling.
+Monitor calcium hardness at 175-225 ppm for vinyl liner above ground pools (250-350 ppm for plaster surfaces) - too low causes corrosion, too high causes scaling.
 Test water 2-3 times weekly and adjust chemicals promptly using liquid chlorine rather than harsh granular shock.

 Regular Maintenance Schedule

 Clean skimmer baskets weekly and pump strainer baskets bi-weekly to maintain proper flow.
-Backwash or clean filters every 2-4 weeks depending on bather load and environmental debris.
-Lubricate motor bearings annually if your pump has grease fittings.
+Clean or backwash filters every 2-4 weeks depending on bather load and environmental debris (cartridge filters are cleaned, sand/DE filters are backwashed).
+Check manufacturer specifications for bearing maintenance - while many modern pumps have sealed bearings, some models still require periodic lubrication of serviceable bearings.
 Inspect and clean pump housing quarterly, removing any debris or buildup.

 Proper Sizing and Installation